pygame-community/pygame-ce/docs/reST/ref/display.rst

 .. function:: update

-   | :sl:`Update portions of the screen for software displays`
+   | :sl:`Update all, or a portion, of the display.
+For non-OpenGL displays.`
    | :sg:`update(rectangle=None) -> None`
    | :sg:`update(rectangle_list) -> None`

-   This function is like an optimized version of ``pygame.display.flip()`` for software displays.
-It allows only a portion of the screen to be updated, instead of the entire area.
+   For non OpenGL display Surfaces, this function is very similar to ``pygame.display.flip()`` with an optional parameter that allows only portions of the display surface to be updated, instead of the entire area.
    If no argument is passed it updates the entire Surface area like ``pygame.display.flip()``.

-   Note that calling ``display.update(None)`` means no part of the window is updated.
+   .. note:: calling ``display.update(None)`` means no part of the window is
+             updated.
 Whereas ``display.update()`` means the whole window is updated.

    You can pass the function a single rectangle, or a sequence of rectangles.
-   It is more efficient to pass many rectangles at once than to call update multiple times with single or a partial list of rectangles.
+   Generally you do not want to pass a sequence of rectangles as there is a performance cost per rectangle passed to the function.
+On modern hardware, after a very small number of rectangles passed in, the per-rectangle cost will exceed the saving of updating less pixels.
+In most applications it is simply more efficient to update the entire display surface at once, it also means  you do not need to keep track of a list of rectangles for each call to update.

    If passing a sequence of rectangles it is safe to include None values in the list, which will be skipped.

    This call cannot be used on ``pygame.OPENGL`` displays and will generate an exception.